 Promethazine can cause many different side effects, some common and some serious.
 These side effects can affect several different body systems and organs including the brain, heart, skin, blood, stomach and intestines and lungs.

-The two most serious side effects of the antihistamine medication are addressed in a boxed warning on the drug’s labeling.
-These reactions include respiratory depression, which can be fatal, occurring primarily in children under the age of 2, and severe tissue damage, including gangrene (a dangerous, potentially fatal condition that involves the loss of blood flow to a large area of tissue, causing it to break down and die), primarily associated injection problems.
+The two most serious side effects of promethazine are addressed in a boxed warning on the drug’s labeling.
+These reactions include respiratory depression, which can be fatal (occurring primarily in children under the age of 2 years) and, when promethazine is given intravenously, severe chemical irritation and tissue damage, including gangrene.

 - Difficulty falling asleep or staying asleep